 Why such large variations?
-The key one is that different retirees will make different cash-flow demands on their portfolios.
+The key one is that different retirees will make different cash flow demands on their portfolios.
 A retiree who’s lucky enough to have a pension that supplies most of her living expenses can reasonably park a hefty share of her portfolio in stocks, holding just enough in liquid assets to cover unanticipated expenses or periodic splurges.
-A retiree with a shorter time horizon who is forecasting spending his portfolio during his lifetime, meanwhile, will need to maintain more in liquid assets and less-volatile asset classes like bonds; by venturing too far out on the risk spectrum, he runs the risk of needing to pull his money out at a time when stocks or other riskier asset classes are in a trough.
+A retiree with a shorter time horizon who is forecasting spending his portfolio during his lifetime, meanwhile, should maintain more in liquid assets and less-volatile asset classes like bonds; by venturing too far out on the risk spectrum with his total portfolio, he runs the risk of needing to pull his money out at a time when stocks or other riskier asset classes are in a trough.

-Guided by this concept, retirees can use their anticipated cash-flow needs to develop a customized asset allocation framework.
-Money they expect to need within the next few years must go into the only asset class with a guarantee of safety over such a short time horizon: cash.
-Assets for the middle years of retirement can go into high-quality bonds, which offer higher return potential than cash over a two- to 10-year time horizon with some--but not extreme--fluctuations.
-Finally, assets that won’t be tapped for another decade can go into stocks, which are unreliable over time horizons of fewer than 10 years but typically land in positive territory if you’re able to hang onto them for at least a decade.
-This article summarizes this general approach, often referred to as the Bucket system to retirement portfolio management.
+Guided by this concept, retirees can use their anticipated cash flow needs to develop a customized asset-allocation framework.
+Money they expect to need within the next few years should go into the only asset class with a guarantee of safety over such a short time horizon: cash.
+Assets for the middle years of retirement can go into high-quality bonds, from short to intermediate term.
+Finally, assets that won’t be tapped for another decade can go into stocks, which are unreliable over time horizons of fewer than 10 years but typically land in positive territory if you’re able to hang on to them for at least a decade.
+This approach is the one I use to frame the Bucket system for retirement portfolios.

 If retirement is close at hand, take some time to assess what your in-retirement expenses will look like.
-While you may have heard about the 80% income-replacement rate as a rule of thumb--that is, when you’re retired, you can expect to spend about 80% of the income you had while you were working--that may be too high for some retirees and too low for others.
-A major swing factor is pre-retirement savings rate: Retirees who were heavy savers during their working years may be able to get by on 75% or even less than their working income, simply because they were steering such a large share of their portfolios to savings.
+While you may have heard about the 80% income-replacement rate as a rule of thumb—that is, when you’re retired, you can expect to spend about 80% of the income you had while you were working—that may be too high for some retirees and too low for others.
+A major swing factor is preretirement savings rate: Retirees who were heavy savers during their working years may be able to get by on 75% or even less than their working income, simply because they were steering such a large share of their portfolios to savings.
 Retirees who are pre-Medicare but out of the workforce may have hefty healthcare expenses to contend with in their early retirement years, while those who are planning to downsize or relocate to a lower-cost part of the country may see their in-retirement expenses drop significantly.
-This article can help you arrive at a reasonable estimate of your annual in-retirement spending needs; retirees who are expecting major variations in annual spending due to lifestyle changes may want to create a spreadsheet depicting year-to-year variations.
+That variability makes it important to come up with a customized estimate of your in-retirement cash flow needs; retirees who are expecting major variations in annual spending owing to lifestyle changes may want to create a spreadsheet depicting year-to-year variations.

 Armed with that estimate, the next job is to determine how much of those expenses will be covered by certain sources of income such as Social Security or a pension.
 Subtract those income sources from your annual spending needs; the amount that’s left over is the amount your portfolio will need to supply.

 The next step in the process is to test the sustainability of that desired spending rate.
 To do so, divide the annual dollar spending amount by the total portfolio.
-If Paul and Amy have a $1 million portfolio, their $36,000 anticipated spending rate looks reasonable using the basic 4% guideline, but if they wanted to spend $50,000 from their portfolios per year, that's arguably too aggressive.
-This article discusses withdrawal rate basics, as well as some of the swing factors that could allow one to have a more or less aggressive withdrawal rate.
+If Paul and Amy have a $1 million portfolio, their $32,000 anticipated spending rate looks reasonable, in that it is comfortably lower than the oft-cited 4% guideline.
+Much of the research around sustainable withdrawal rates points to the virtue of withdrawing less in down markets, while potentially withdrawing a bit more in better times.

-For Amy and Paul, such a setup might translate into $72,000 (two years’ worth of living expenses) in short-term bonds, another two years’ worth in Treasury Inflation-Protected Securities, three years’ worth in intermediate-term bonds, and one year worth in a conservative-allocation fund like Vanguard Wellesley Income (VWINX).
-In total, roughly a third ($288,000) of their $1 million portfolio would go into Bucket 2.
+For Amy and Paul, such a setup might translate into $64,000 (two years’ worth of living expenses) in short-term bonds, another two years’ worth in Treasury Inflation-Protected Securities, three years’ worth in intermediate-term bonds, and one year worth in a conservative-allocation fund like Vanguard Wellesley Income VWIAX.
+In total, roughly one fourth ($256,000) of their $1 million portfolio would go into Bucket 2.

-In terms of the complexion of the equity portfolio, I’ve generally avoided big style and size bets in my model portfolios; while academic data support that certain “factors” have outperformed over long periods of time, there’s no guarantee that will be the case during the 20- to 25-year time horizon of many retirees.
+In terms of the complexion of the equity portfolio, I’ve generally avoided big style and size bets in my model portfolios; while academic data support that certain “factors” have outperformed over long periods of time, there’s no guarantee that will be the case during the 20- to 30-year time horizon of many retirees.
 If anything, I’ve steered the equity components of the portfolios to quality and dividends in an effort to reduce the volatility of the portfolio’s stock piece; for example, my core Bucket portfolio holds its largest equity position in Vanguard Dividend Appreciation VDADX.
 A minimalist retiree could reasonably use total U.S. and international stock market index funds and call it a day.

 The previous steps have all used spending needs, combined with the probability of earning a positive return over a given time period, as the key determinants of a portfolio’s asset allocation.

 That’s just a starting point, however; retirees will also want to take personal circumstances into account.
-Truly conservative retirees--those who have a history of being spooked during periods of market volatility or worry incessantly about having a shortfall--can weave that conservatism throughout their portfolio plans.
-They can hold more in cash and bonds than their forecasted spending needs would dictate, while recognizing that a lower-returning, less volatile portfolio will necessitate a lower spending rate throughout their retirement years.
+Truly conservative retirees—those who have a history of being spooked during periods of market volatility or worry incessantly about having a shortfall—can weave that conservatism throughout their portfolio plans.
+They can hold more in cash and bonds than their forecast spending needs would dictate, while recognizing that a lower-returning, less-volatile portfolio will necessitate a lower spending rate throughout their retirement years.

-Meanwhile, retirees with longevity on their side will want to take a more conservative tack on the spending front (that is, assume a lower spending rate throughout retirement to account for the possibility of a very long time horizon) while possibly assuming more a more aggressive asset allocation stance--shrinking Bucket 2, for example. as well as on the asset allocation front.
+Meanwhile, retirees with longevity on their side will want to take a more-conservative tack on the spending front (that is, assume a lower spending rate throughout retirement to account for the possibility of a very long time horizon) while possibly assuming a more aggressive asset-allocation stance—shrinking Bucket 2, for example.
 The same general tack would also make sense for retirees who are prioritizing leaving an inheritance for children or grandchildren.
-This article how to balance risk capacity with risk tolerance (yes, there's a difference between those similar-sounding terms).

-The next step, therefore, is to overlay your total asset allocation plan on your subportfolios.
-For example, due to impending RMDs, you may want to tee up more liquid assets in your IRA, while steering stocks to your Roth accounts, which don’t carry RMDs.
-This article discusses how to connect the Bucket system with multiple account types.
+The next step, therefore, is to overlay your total asset-allocation plan on your subportfolios.
+For example, because of impending RMDs, you may want to tee up more liquid assets in your IRA, while steering stocks to your Roth accounts, which don’t carry RMDs.